Using Case Description Information to Reduce Sensitivity to Bias for the Attributable Fraction Among the Exposed: Case Study: Alcohol Consumption and Risk of Postmenopausal Invasive Breast Cancer by Subtypes

 Leveraging the case description information may potentially strengthen the causal conclusion to be more robust against unmeasured confounding because the effect of 18+ oz per week of alcohol intake is more noticeable among hormone sensitive breast cancer in comparison to hormone insensitive breast cancer.
 Out of 4,046 invasive breast cancer cases, 3,177 cases are hormone sensitive while 869 cases are hormone insensitive.
 The odds ratio of having hormone sensitive and insensitive invasive breast cancer are 2.00 (95\% CI $[1.39, 2.88]$) and 0.71 (95\% CI $[0.37, 1.38]$), respectively.
 We apply our developed methodology to the matched data.
 We first set $\Theta = 1.00$, which means drinking alcohol 18+ oz per week would not affect the status of an invasive breast cancer patient (hormone sensitive or insensitive).
-Under this setting, one would observe that Fisher's method would be insensitive to a bias of $\Gamma = 1.30$ on rejection of $H_0: \text{AF}_e = 0$, and the Stouffer's $Z$-score method and truncated Fisher's method with $\tilde{\alpha} = 0.10$ would be insensitive to a bias of $\Gamma = 1.38$ while the Bonferroni method would be insensitive to a bias of $\Gamma = 1.40$.
-These results indicate the significant improvement by using case description information.
+Under this setting, one would observe that Fisher's method would be insensitive to a bias of $\Gamma = 1.30$ on rejection of $H_0: \bm \delta = \bm 0$, and the Stouffer's $Z$-score method and truncated Fisher's method with $\tilde{\alpha} = 0.10$ would be insensitive to a bias of $\Gamma = 1.38$ while the Bonferroni method would be insensitive to a bias of $\Gamma = 1.40$.
+These results indicate the significant improvement in robust to hidden bias by using case description information (without using hidden bias, the results were only insensitive up to $\Gamma = 1.22$).

-With $\Theta = 1.10$, which means that among all invasive breast cancer patients, up to $10\%$ of them who have hormone insensitive breast cancer would have hormone sensitive breast cancer if they were drinking alcohol 18+ oz per week.
-Under this setting, Fisher's method would be insensitive to a bias of $\Gamma = 1.18$ on rejection of $H_0: \text{AF}_e = 0$, and the Stouffer's $Z$-score method and the truncated Fisher's method with $\tilde{\alpha} = 0.10$ would be insensitive to a bias of $\Gamma = 1.26$ while the Bonferroni method would be insensitive to a bias of $\Gamma = 1.28$.
+We now consider $\Theta = 1.10$, which means that among all invasive breast cancer patients, up to $10\%$ of them who have hormone insensitive breast cancer would have hormone sensitive breast cancer if they were drinking alcohol 18+ oz per week.
+Under this setting, Fisher's method would be insensitive to a bias of $\Gamma = 1.18$ on rejection of $H_0: \bm \delta = \bm 0$, and the Stouffer's $Z$-score method and the truncated Fisher's method with $\tilde{\alpha} = 0.10$ would be insensitive to a bias of $\Gamma = 1.26$ while the Bonferroni method would be insensitive to a bias of $\Gamma = 1.28$.
 We observed that our proposed methodology is more robust to hidden bias even when selection bias is introduced compared with the method without using case description information.